Parameter-Efficient Fine-Tuning of DINOv2 for Large-Scale Font Classification: Experimental Setup

 \subsection{Infrastructure}

-Training is conducted using PyTorch with HuggingFace Transformers and the PEFT library for LoRA integration.
-The training script automatically selects the best available hardware accelerator: Apple MPS (Metal Performance Shaders, for Apple Silicon GPUs) is preferred if available, followed by CUDA (for NVIDIA GPUs), with CPU as a fallback.
-Mixed-precision training (FP16) is enabled on CUDA to reduce memory usage and training time; MPS and CPU use full FP32 precision.
-TensorBoard is used for monitoring training and validation metrics in real time.
+Training is conducted using PyTorch with HuggingFace Transformers and the PEFT library for LoRA integration on Vast.ai cloud GPU instances equipped with NVIDIA RTX 3090 GPUs (24\,GB VRAM).
+Mixed-precision training (FP16) is enabled to reduce memory usage and training time.
+With the LoRA $r{=}8$ configuration and a batch size of 64, each epoch takes approximately 20 minutes; total training time for 100 epochs is approximately 33 hours per configuration.